hermanwongkm/AlgoPratice/readme.md

 If I have to open the JS file your module and make a modification in order to extend it, you’ve failed the open closed principle.

+*React/Redux*

+Use it when:
+1. Need to share between components and not localized to a single component.
+2. Deals with business logic shared with other parts of the applications.

 ## Deployment

 *Continuous integration*